zuozhenggh/learning-library/oic-integration-library/experiential/erpcloud-business-event/lab-2-create-flow/lab-2-create-flow.md

 ### Objectives
 You will demo the following:
 - Create a new App Driven integration flow
-- Add the ERP Purchase Order (PO) Event trigger
+- Define ERP Purchase Order (PO) Event trigger
 - Add the Crete PO activity
 - Define the Tracking Fields
 - Activate the integration